piskunow/homepage/contents/posts/deep-questions/index.md

 ## Side project turn Startup

-Two years ago, I embarked on an exciting journey to turn a side project, Deep Questions, into a startup.
+Two years ago, we embarked with two friends on an exciting journey to turn a side project, Deep Questions, into a startup.
 Although the startup didn't achieve the success initially envisioned, the experience was filled with invaluable lessons, personal growth, and a wealth of self-taught technical skills.

+> Checkout some of the [books](/books) that introduced me to the startup world.
+Specially, 'From zero to one' and 'The Lean Startup'.

 ## Yes!
 Delft - Validation Lab